Our protagonists form Otomo Kurou's personal staff, his trusted advisors and investigators, called yoriki.

 They find the tracks easily, leading west by south west.
 The tracks suggest that there were roughly 15 bandits, a force comparable to the one led by the yoriki, but with far fewer horses.
 They yoriki follow the tracks deep into the forest, until their scouts can hear noises of a camp before them.

 The camp is hidden behind a little ridge and Hiruma-san is sent up to the crest to scout out the lay of the land and where the camp is exactly, while the rest of the expedition force is hidden behind the ridge.
 Hiruma-san stealthily finds a good vantage point from which to observe the bandit camp.
 It turns out that there is a little lake nearby, which provides the bandit camp with a natural defense from one side, but also cuts off their escape route.
 There seem to be roughly 16 bandits, 10 of which look like armed peasants with 6 samurai.
 They seem to have 3 archers, one of which is an ex-Mantis.
-There is a Lion with a nodachi, as well as a Dragon who seems likely to use the Niten4 style, a Crab ronin with a tetsubo, a Scorpion with a naginata, while the rest, including a Hare, are all armed with swords.
+There is a Lion with a nodachi, as well as a Dragon who seems likely to use the Niten4 style, while a Crab ronin carries a tetsubo and a Scorpion carries a naginata and the rest are all armed with swords.

 Daidoji-san and Kitsuki-san create a battle plan, where the main force approaches head on, to give the bandits a chance to surrender, while the archers cover the flanks and counter the enemy archers and strong targets.
 The signal to attack will be Kitsuki-san drawing his blade.